All Episodes

 He said the same thing to me that that PLA officer said in the same words.

-He said, Americans think that we're, you know, that the Chinese are going to come fight everybody, but that's not what they'll do.
+He said, Americans think that we're, you know, the Chinese are going to come fight everybody, but that's not what they'll do.

-They the Chinese will become you, right?
+The Chinese will become you, right?

 He said the exact words that the other guy said that the Chinese mainland officer said in Taiwan, right?

-I see it all over the place.
+Now, I see that in places like Panama, I see it all over the place.

 He's saying that in 1941.

-In 1941, he's like the Chinese just become you.
+In 1941, he's like, the Chinese just become you.

-I mean, India used to be our ally, at least neutral.
+Now, I mean, India used to be our ally, at least neutral.

-Now Trump puts 50% tariffs on India, and then Modi doubles down on its cooperation of economic trade with Russia and China.
+Now, Trump puts 50% tariffs on India, and then Modi doubles down on its cooperation of economic trade with Russia and China.

-So now, you know, instead of the tariffs bringing us friends and strengthening our supply chains around the world, uh, many of these tariffs are driving our former allies into the embrace of our strategic opponents, which would be China and Russia.
+So now, you know, instead of the tariffs bringing us friends and strengthening our supply chains around the world, many of these tariffs are driving our former allies into the embrace of our strategic opponents, which would be China and Russia.

-And clearly the economic future of our world is going to be multipolar.
+And clearly, the economic future of our world is going to be multipolar.

-Clearly, the US dollar is collapsing.
+Clearly, the U.S. dollar is collapsing.

 Look at the price of gold and silver today, record high on gold, 3,500 plus per ounce.

-It's like sort of Trump's opinion of the day is what ends up being applied to to India or to Japan.
+It's like sort of Trump's opinion of the day is what ends up being applied to India or to Japan.

 How do you operate in a business environment with the unpredictability of what Trump is doing to our allies around the world?